-Even though the ship is usually secure from unwanted intrusion, there are times when you will be boarded by hostile forces that are then identified by the security computers as intruders.
+Even though the ship is usually secure from unwanted intrusion, there are times when you will be boarded by hostile forces who are then identified by the security computers as intruders.
 You stand a greater chance of being boarded if a hostile transport, cruiser, or carrier is in the vicinity.
-You cannot prevent your ship from being boarded, though it has been reported that under certain circumstances you cannot be boarded if the ship is cloaked and if the AI of the boarding party is too low for them to break the transporter security codes.
-If your EMD is on or if you are in hyperspace transit, you stand less chances of being boarded.
+You cannot always prevent your ship from being boarded.
+However, you cannot be boarded if the ship is docked, cloaked, is in hyperspace, or has the EMD jammer active.
+Also, if the AI of the boarding party is too low for them to hack the transporter security codes.
+Having the Tacyon Anagram Shield artifact installed, and at 50% level or higher, will also prevent intruders from boarding.